Banned Books Week: Oct 4 - 11

-Find a full list of activities happening here at Plymouth or in our community for Banned Books Week in October!
+Below is a full list of activities happening here at Plymouth or in our community for Banned Books Week!

-New York City photographer and visual artist Diane King (also creating under the name @hashtag).
-Photography and collage images, each focusing on a banned book, created by New York artist Diane King, also creating under the name @Hashtag.
+Photography and collage images, each focusing on a banned book, created by New York artist Diane King, also creating under the name #Hashtag.

 WHEN: Sept.
 6 through Oct.
 18 in Waveland Gallery (hall outside of Waveland)